 - Sew-in weaves are a good protective style.
 They give you the ability to allow your hair to flourish on its own, free from constant manipulation.

 - Sew-in weaves can result in breakage and hair loss.
-If the installation is done incorrectly or taken down incorrectly, you can suffer from great hair loss or breakage.
+If the installation is done incorrectly or taken down incorrectly, you can suffer great hair loss or breakage.